 When I last set foot in Raceway Park in 2004, it was a shadow of its former self.
 It was December, so there was no live racing, but there were still a few people shuffling around watching and betting on out-of-state races on televisions.

 It was not how I remembered the place at all: big crowds under the lights on summer nights watching the Standardbreds race around the track.
-The sights and sounds of a race track can be pretty intoxicating to a little kid – the cigar smoke, the mess of discarded tickets, and how they’d play the Colonel Bogey March before the horses reached the starting line (never did figure that one out).
+The sights and sounds of a race track can be pretty intoxicating to a little kid – the cigar smoke, the mess of discarded tickets, and how they’d play the Colonel Bogey March before the horses reached the starting line (which, I have since learned, was the last call for betting).

 Raceway Park was founded by brothers Stanley and Sylvester “Shake” Jechura in 1949 as an auto racing track.